corcor27/Introduction_to_R/_episodes/12-cluster.md

 >
 > Alternatively use `PreferredAuthentications password` to force ssh to always use only a password.
 This may be needed if ssh keys are available
 > on your own computer but not used for Hawk and can trigger the banning of your machine when attempts with the keys are made.
+>
+> Other option is `SetEnv LANG=C` can be useful if a locale setting on your desktop is not supported on Hawk for some reason and causes text encoding
+> issues.
 {: .callout}

 You are logging in using a program known as the secure shell or `ssh`.